 When it comes to fitness supplements, a great indicator of how good a product is really going to be can be found in the serving size and instructions.

-Even though that applies more to things such as fat burners and protein powders, it’s also relevant with pre workout supplements too.
+Even though that applies more to things such as protein powders, it’s also relevant with pre workout supplements too.

 With Gold Standard Pre Workout, you mix one scoop into a glass of water around 20-30 minutes before training.

 With Amino Energy, you’re told to mix two scoops 20-30 minutes before training.
-The difference with Amino Energy is that you can also take it post-workout to help with muscle recovery, or at other stages of the day.
+The difference with Amino Energy is that you can also take it post-workout, or at other stages of the day.

 Next up it’s the most important category of all – the ingredients.
 Just how good are these products really and do they contain the best, natural and effective ingredients?

 Let’s kick this section off by comparing both of the ingredients labels: